 One of the best golf courses in Mallorca is very close by at the championship green of Son Gual.

-Ian Woosnam said Son Gual Golf reminded him of Augusta, and this championship course in Mallorca is certainly one of Europe’s finest.
-An easy drive from Palma, it’s a popular venue for private tournaments. […] Golf Son Gual
+Ian Woosnam said Son Gual Golf reminded him of Augusta, and this championship course in Mallorca is certainly one of Europe’s finest. […] Golf Son Gual

 Montuiri is based in rural Mallorca and there are many excellent vineyards to visit in this area.
 The second wine region of Mallorca is based around the nearby town of Felanitx.